-Indication Normal Renal Function Creatinine Clearance less than 50 mL/min with PCI immediately before PCI followed by continuous infusion of 2 mcg/kg/min and a second bolus 180 mcg/kg I.V. bolus immediately before PCI followed by continuous infusion of 1 mcg/kg/min and a second bolus of 180 mcg/kg (given 10 minutes after the first 24 hours, whichever comes fir Intil hospital discharge, or for up to 18 to st. A minimum of 12 hours of infusion is discontinued prior to surgery. • Aspirin, 160 to 325 mg, should surgery, eptifibatide infusion should be be given 1 to 24 hours prior to PCI and daily thereafter.
+Patients with PCI immediately before PCI followed by continuous infusion of 2 mcg/kg/min and a second bolus of 180 mcg/kg (given 10 minutes after the first bolus) minutes after the first bolus) Infusion should be continued until hospital discharge, or for up to 18 to 24 hours, whichever comes first.
+A minimum of 12 hours of infusion is recommended.
+In patients who undergo CABG surgery, eptifibatide injection infusion should be discontinued prior to surgery.
+Aspirin, 160 to 325 mg, should be given 1 to 24 hours prior to PCI and daily thereafter.

 - Eptifibatide injection should be given concomitantly with heparin to achieve a target ACT of 200 to 300 seconds.
-Administer 60 units/kg bolus initially in patients not treated with heparin within 6 hours prior to PCI. - Additional boluses during PCI to maintain ACT within target. - Heparin infusion after the PCI is strongly discouraged.
+Administer 60-units/kg bolus initially in patients not treated with heparin within 6 hours prior to PCI. - Additional boluses during PCI to maintain ACT within target. - Heparin infusion after the PCI is strongly discouraged.